 Her book Decentering Citizenship: Gender, Labor, and Migrant Rights in South Korea (Stanford University Press 2016) and related articles (published in Gender & Society and Qualitative Sociology) offer an account of how inequalities of gender, race, and class affect migrants’ practice of rights through a comparative study of three groups of Filipina women in South Korea—factory workers, wives of South Korean men, and hostesses at American military camptown clubs.
 Based on 18 months of multi-sited ethnographic research, this research delves into the marginal spaces in which non-citizen migrants negotiate their rights, entitlements, and belonging in South Korea in the absence of shared ethnic nationhood, and develop an understanding of citizenship, not as a simple legal category, defined in top-down fashion for an individual by a nation-state, but rather as an interactive accomplishment involving both the host society and the migrants as active agents constrained by the structures of law and policy.

-Professor Choo was the 2018-2019 Member of Institute for Advanced Study (School of Social Science, Princeton, NJ).
+Professor Choo is the Director for the Centre for the Study of Korea at the University of Toronto (2022-2025).
+She was the 2018-2019 Member of Institute for Advanced Study (School of Social Science, Princeton, NJ).
 Her current book project examines social activism in contemporary South Korea as sites of emergent critical social theory and new political imagination.

 Choo, Hae Yeon, John Lie, and Laura C. Nelson.
 2019.
 Gender and Class in Contemporary South Korea: Intersectionality and Transnationality.
 Berkeley, CA: Institute for East Asian Studies, University of California, Berkeley. (equal co-editors)

 Choo, Hae Yeon.
 2016.
 Decentering Citizenship: Gender, Labor, and Migrant Rights in South Korea.
 Stanford, CA: Stanford University Press.